- To discover Hector Guimard’s spirit, “Pope” of the Art Nouveau.

 Hence, Auteuil was the birthplace of Art Nouveau, with Guimard, and then Art Deco (or Modern Style) with Le Corbusier or Mallet-Stevens.
 To prove they sincerely shared the aspirations of their patrons, these artists installed their own house or workshop in the same neighborhood.

 Thanks to them, between 1895 and 1925, more than 400 new buildings were built in this district.
-Your welcomer will show you the absolute must-sees.
+Mathieu will show you the absolute must-sees.

 Step by step Guimard’s style matured to escape to “noodle style” exaggerations akin to the next style to arrive: Art Deco.
 Born in the Interwar period, this architecture is perfectly understandable by looking at Henri Sauvage’s Studio Building.
 Sober lines, sharp edges, and light-catching tile facades.